CCI-MOC/documentation/docs/source/Cisco-UCS-C220.md

 We use the dedicated management port for these systems, so it will need to be re-enabled if the machines ever get restored to factory defaults.

-**WARNING**: *This is not something you want to try remotely - it involves cutting yourself off from the server until you move the cable to the management port.
+*WARNING: This is not something you want to try remotely - it involves cutting yourself off from the server until you move the cable to the management port.
 So * ONLY * do this if you have physical access to the server!*

 To enable access via the management port:
 * Connect the Ethernet cable to one of the two LOM ports